sjwines/sjwines.github.io/README.md

 ## Accessibility & Safety

 All student interactions occur within the MakeCode Arcade editor.
 No chatbots, external data sharing, or personal accounts are used.
 The activity adheres to COPPA- and FERPA-compliant guidelines for classroom use.

 ---

-*Enemy Waters was developed as part of a Department of Defense STEM learning experience to connect maritime innovation and computer science through engaging, hands-on play.*
+*Drone Command - Operation Uplink was developed as part of a Seaworth STEM Challenge learning experience to connect maritime innovation and computer science through engaging, hands-on play.*